beritbarthelmes/theory-discourse-analysis/README.md

 - mention the theory without clear commitment.

 The goal is not to adjudicate the theory, but to demonstrate how discourse-based patterns of theoretical engagement can be extracted, categorized, and analyzed over time.

+As in the accompanying manuscript, stance categories are defined a priori and interpreted as indicators of discursive positioning, not evidential strength or theoretical truth.

 ---